GraSPSchool/graspschool.github.io/2024/registration/index.md

 The official online registration system will be conducted by the Institute of Physics at the University of São Paulo.
 It will be open on June 15, 2024.
 Use the form below to receive a reminder about it.

 Please notice that a passport number or a Brazilian document (RNE or CPF) is necessary for the emission of the certificate.
+Certificates will only be issued upon comparison to 75% of the classes of a given minicourse.

+Please do not apply for two simultaneous courses.
+If it is found that you registered for two simultaneous courses and had the necessary comparison in both of them, none of the certificates will be issued.

+The classes will be recorded unless the lecturer chooses otherwise.
+By registering to a course, you agree with this and with the video being later shared on YouTube.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSezYedk0_Odr30i21Pu58MEYHWkdPP1VJpJEXz9Id91ENH_-w/viewform?embedded=true" width="640" height="600" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>